KazaiMazai/SwiftletModel/README.md

 ### Index Performance Considerations
 1. Index Selection:
+    - Use `HashIndex` for equality-only queries (O(1) lookup)
-    - Use Index for general querying and sorting
+    - Use `Index` for range queries and sorting (O(log n) lookup)
-    - Use Unique when uniqueness must be enforced
+    - Use `Unique` when uniqueness must be enforced
-    - Use FullTextIndex for text search functionality
+    - Use `FullTextIndex` for text search functionality
 2. Compound Indexes:
     - Limited to 4 properties for performance reasons
     - Consider the order of properties in compound indexes
     - More indexes increase write overhead
 3. Memory Usage:
     - Each index type maintains its own data structures
+    - `Index` uses B-tree structures for ordered storage
+    - `HashIndex` uses hash tables for direct lookups
     - Full-text indexes require more memory for token storage
     - Consider the trade-off between query performance and memory usage
 4. Performance
     - Each index requires time to build and update that is executed when model is saved
+    - `HashIndex` has O(1) read and write performance
+    - `Index` has O(log n) read and write performance
     - Consider the trade-off between query read performance and index update performance

 Best Practices
 1. Index Sparingly:
     - Only index properties that need to be queried or sorted
     - Avoid redundant indexes
     - Consider query patterns when designing indexes
+2. Choose the Right Index Type:
+    - Prefer `HashIndex` when you only need equality checks
+    - Use `Index` when you need range queries or sorting
+    - Don't use both `Index` and `HashIndex` on the same property
-2. Collision Handling:
+3. Collision Handling:
     - Use .throw for strict uniqueness enforcement
     - Use .upsert when replacing existing records is acceptable
-    - Use collistion resolver for custom replacement logic
+    - Use collision resolver for custom replacement logic
-3. Full-Text Search:
+4. Full-Text Search:
     - Index only text fields that need to be searched
     - Consider the length of indexed content
     - Test search relevance with representative data

 ## Schema